anvarzey/time-tracking-exercise/README.md

 ### Links

-`This project deploy is going to be available soon... `
+`This project deploy will be available soon... `

 ### Built with